What is process theology?Question: "What is process theology?"

-Process theology is based the philosophy that the only absolute which exists in the world is change.
+Answer: Process theology is based on the philosophy that the only absolute which exists in the world is change.
 Therefore, God, too, is constantly changing.
-The Bible clearly states that this view is false.
-Isaiah 46:10 is unequivocal regarding God’s sovereignty and unchanging nature:“Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, ‘My counsel shall stand, and I will do all my pleasure.’”
+The Bible clearly states that process theology is false.
+Isaiah 46:10 is unequivocal regarding God’s sovereignty and unchanging nature: “Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, ‘My counsel shall stand, and I will do all my pleasure.’”
 Jesus Christ, the second Person of the Trinity, is equally unchanging: “Jesus Christ is the same yesterday and today and forever” (Hebrews 13:8).
 The Bible is clear that His plans do not change according to the whims of mere men (Psalm 33:11).
 He “does not change like shifting shadows” (James 1:17).
 But process theology does not consider the Bible to be inspired or to be our final authority.

 The Bible expresses many attributes, qualities, and characteristics of God.
 These include His holiness (Isaiah 6:3; Revelation 4:8); sovereignty (1 Chronicles 29:11; Nehemiah 9:6; Psalm 83:18; Isaiah 37:20); unity (Deuteronomy 6:4); omnipresence (Psalm 139:7-10); omniscience (Job 28:24; Psalm 147:4-5); omnipotence (Job 42:1-2); self-existence (Exodus 3:14; Psalm 36:9); eternality (Psalm 90:2; Habakkuk 1:12); immutability (Psalm 33:11; James 1:17); perfection (Deuteronomy 32:3-4); infiniteness (Job 5:9; 9:10); truth (Deuteronomy 32:4; Psalm 86:15); love (1 John 4:8, 16); righteousness (Psalm 11:7; 119:137); faithfulness (Deuteronomy 7:9; Ps.
 89:33); mercy (Psalm 102:17); graciousness (Exodus 22:27; Nehemiah 9:17, 31; Psalm 86:15; 145:17); justice (Psalm 111:7; Isaiah 45:21); and freedom (Job 23:13; Proverbs 21:1).
 God uses these in the world and actively exercises all of these today.
 God transcends all of His creation, yet He is personal and knowable.

-No Other God: A Response to Open Theism by John Frame.
+Recommended Resource: No Other God: A Response to Open Theism by John Frame

 What is systematic theology?